utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/setup.md

 When you build a sample, it generates a `godot-bootstrap.jar` in `build/libs`.
 This JAR is needed by the engine to function correctly.
 You need to copy this jar to `<godot-root>/bin`.
-If you want to automate that, consider using the following gradle task in the samples `build.gradle.kts`- but don't commit it!
+If you want to automate that, consider using the following Gradle task in the samples `build.gradle.kts` - but, please, **don't commit it**!

 ```kt
 afterEvaluate {